jdwije/LEWT/README.md

 7. Store: Persist lewt data as YAML formatted files.
 Re-use this data later.
 8. Metastat: Generate simple statistics from your data sources using embedded metatags.

-Conceptually, there are 3 different kinds of extensions: **Extractors, Processors, and Renderers<**.
-However for now they all inherit from the same **LEWT::Extension** base class.
-This class provides some convenience methods for the extensions as well as a means for them to register themselves within LEWT - specifying options such as command line flags and call handles.
+Conceptually, there are 3 different kinds of extensions: **Extractors, Processors, and Renderers**, however for now they all inherit from the same **LEWT::Extension** base class.
+This class provides some convenience methods for the extensions as well as a means for them to register themselves within LEWT.

 It's pretty easy to create you own extension all you need to do is create a folder in your extensions directory with a **.rb** file in it with the same name as the parent directory.
 This directory will house all your extension code, the naming convention is used for initialization.
 Alternatively you can create a Ruby Gem and have it loaded at run time by specified it in your settings.yml config file.
 See the [Authoring LEWT Extensions](https://github.com/jdwije/LEWT/wiki/3-Creating-Extensions-for-LEWT) for more information.